divy-14/Xmeme/README.md

 <h1 align="center">Found a Bug</h1>
 <p>
-If you find any bug or have any feature request, feel free to raise an issue or contact me on : <a href="mailto:divymohanrai@gmail.com"> Divy Mohan Rai </a> <br>
-If you want to contribute to this project please create a pull request.
+If you find any bug or have any feature request, feel free to raise an issue or contact me on : <a href="mailto:divymohanrai@gmail.com"> Divy Mohan Rai </a>, If you want to contribute to this project please create a pull request.
 </p>